Luis-Olivero/e_commerce_furniture_analysis/README.md

 [Link to Tableau dashboard]

 ## Conclusion and Future Work
-Summarize the findings and suggest potential areas for further analysis, such as:
+This analysis provided valuable insights into the sales performance and customer preferences for furniture products.

-- Detailed customer segmentation
+Detailed customer segmentation analysis
+Predictive modeling for future sales trends
+Analyzing the impact of discounts on sales